Understanding The Symbol of The Tree of Life and Why The Celtics Wear Them.

-One of the most iconic symbols in Celtic Practices would be the Tree Of Life.
-Not only does the imagery and scenic pleasure it provides as a concept, moreover because of the meaning that it would possess.
-When we think about trees in a generic manner we know that they are one of the reasons why the human race can exist and live amongst the planet we are living in.
-Then again if we take a closer look at generations before us within our Irish heritage, the symbolism means more than that.
+One of the most iconic symbols in Celtic Practices is the Tree Of Life.
+Not only does the imagery and scenic pleasure it provides as a concept but moreover because of the meaning that it would possess.
+When we generically think about trees, we know that they are one of the reasons why the human race can exist and live on the planet we live on.
+Then again, if we look closer at generations before us within our Irish heritage, the symbolism means more than that.

-The deep and personal meaning of the Tree Of Life design is rooted from the belief of our ancestors that consider a tree as the bridge between earthly and divine life.
-The imagery of the Tree with its roots safely grounded and the branches reaching towards the ground embodies a perfectly symmetrical shape which also signifies eternity or the repetitive cycle of life.
+The deep and personal meaning of the Tree Of Life design is rooted in our ancestors' belief that a tree is a bridge between earthly and divine life.
+The imagery of the Tree with its roots safely grounded and the branches reaching toward the ground embodies a perfectly symmetrical shape which also signifies eternity or the repetitive cycle of life.

 Other beliefs within Celtic practices would be the notion that once you have fallen or passed, there is a chance for you to still communicate with the mortals on earth through the tree.
 Another belief would be the assumption of life-death-rebirth.
-In which some Celtic and Irish people still hold dear to and would wear these designs as a symbol of their faith.
+Some Celtic and Irish people still hold these designs dear and would wear them as a symbol of their faith.

-Over the years and generations that have passed there have been so many assumptions and beliefs with regards to the symbol and its meaning.
-Yet, in the Irish community, we can agree that the symbolism is embodied within 3 core values that we all possess.
+Over the years and generations, there have been so many assumptions and beliefs regarding the symbol and its meaning.
+Yet, in the Irish community, we can agree that the symbolism is embodied within three core values that we all possess.

 1. One Family

-Family trees have been around for thousands and hundreds of years, yet even as they grow older, trees bear fruit.
+Family trees have been around for thousands and hundreds of years, yet trees bear fruit even as they grow older.
 It perfectly depicts the growth of families, as the branches intertwine but originate from the same root.
 Whether or not many branches or twigs a tree possesses makes no difference; all of them are part of the same whole and benefit from the same roots.